ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     * all scripts, jars and json files in /home/ubuntu
     * /var/log/arch3\_worker.log
     * /var/run/arch3\_worker.pid
 1. In AWS, create an AMI based on your instance.
 Make sure to specify the ephemeral disks that you wish to use, arch3 will provision a number of ephemeral drives that makes what you specify in your snapshot.
 1. In OpenStack, create a snapshot based on your instance.
+1. In Azure, attach disks to an Azure virtual machine if you wish to accomplish a similar task to that in AWS.
 1. When setting up youxia for arch3 (see [above](#youxia-config)), you may now specify the id for that image to use in your ~/.youxia/config file

 #### Basic testing
 A basic test to ensure that everything is set up correctly is to run the queue and execute the HelloWorld workflow as a job.
 To generate the job, you can do this:

-    cd ~/arch3
     Generator --workflow-name HelloWorld --workflow-version 1.0-SNAPSHOT --workflow-path /workflows/Workflow_Bundle_HelloWorld_1.0-SNAPSHOT_SeqWare_1.1.0 --config ~/arch3/config/masterConfig.ini --total-jobs 1

 If you log in to the rabbitMQ console on your launcher (`http://<your launcher's IP address>:15672`, username: queue\_user, password: queue, unless you've changed the defaults), you should be able to find a queue names `pancancer_arch_3_orders`, with one message.
 If you examine the payload, it should look something like this: